rainwoodman/autodiffblogentry/main.rst

 A large landscape of AD beyond deep learning is in the context of inversion of dynamical systems.
-Many physical problems can be written as solutions to time evolution of differential equations, including, for example,  the evolution of the Universe, the atomsphere and ocean (weather / climate forecasting), and space travelling (orbits).
+Many physical problems can be written as solutions to time evolution of differential equations, including, for example, the evolution of the Universe, the atomsphere and ocean (weather / climate forecasting), and orbits of planets and rockets.
 The solution to these equations can be written as the product of a sequence of evolution operators (nested function evaluations).
-Then AD can be applied to evaluate the gradients.
+Then AD can be applied to evaluate the gradient of the final condition regarding to the intial condition.

-In these problems, AD is usually tailored to a specialized form that suits to the particular system.
+Due to the complicity of the problem, AD is usually tailored to a specialized form that suits to the particular system.
+(c.f.
+Sengupta et al. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4120812/).
-A generic AD software is not used. (c.f.
-Sengupta et al. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4120812/)
+A generic AD software is not used because it lacks the necessary operators; this is the problem we are facing.

 De-mysterifying AD
 ------------------